raytroop/raytroop.github.io/source/_posts/sampling.md

 **Question**:

-​	How to obtain continuous system transfer function from sampled impulse
+​How to obtain continuous system transfer function from sampled impulse

 **Answer**:

-​	using above mentioned functions
+​using above mentioned functions

 ---